 Trash/snow removal Yes Maybe No

-Is it a bad thing to have a HOA on a rental property?
+Is it a bad thing to have an HOA on a rental property?

-The HOA cannot impose a special assessment or raise the HOA fees without agreement from the HOA members, but in many cases the members don’t show up to HOA meetings to oppose the changes.
-If you are buying a condo or a town house that has a fixed HOA fee, that does not mean it cannot be raised or a special assessment be levied upon the property.
+The HOA cannot impose a special assessment or raise the HOA fees without agreement from the HOA members, but in many cases, the members don’t show up to HOA meetings to oppose the changes.
+If you are buying a condo or a townhouse that has a fixed HOA fee, that does not mean it cannot be raised or a special assessment is levied upon the property.

 Will condos or townhouses appreciate as much as detached homes?